Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Consumption with Transaction Costs

-The problem faced by the Principal is to determine the parameters $(\lambda,\kappa)\in\mathbb{R}\times\mathbb{R}$ which induce agent purchases at the times and by the magnitudes that the Principal would like (i.e. that coincide with the policy that maximises (\ref{franchisERproffunction})). \
+The agent's problem is to find a sequence of selected magnitudes or an impulse control that alters the agent's cash-flow process in such a way that maximises the agent's payoff.

-The agent's problem is an optimal stochastic control problem, in particular, the agent's problem is to find a sequence of selected magnitudes or an impulse control that alters the agent's liquidity process in such a way that maximises the agent's state-dependant payoff.
-Since the controls incur fixed minimal adjustment costs, the appropriate model of optimal stochastic control is impulse control - a formulation of optimal stochastic control theory in which the cost of control is bounded from beneath.
-In impulse controls models, the task of determining the optimal control policy now consists of finding both the optimal sequence of times to apply the control policy, in addition to determining the optimal control magnitudes. \
+The problem faced by the Principal is to determine the parameters $(\lambda,\kappa)\in\mathbb{R}_{>0}\times\mathbb{R}_{>0}$ that induce agent purchases at the times and by the magnitudes that the Principal would like (i.e. that coincide with the policy that maximises (\ref{franchisERproffunction_ch_5})), given that the agent seeks to maximise its own objective function \eqref{franchisEEproffunction_ch_5}.

-In this paper, we study the effect of the fixed cost parameters $(\lambda,\kappa)$ associated to the agent's impulse control on the agent's consumption pattern.
-A central aim of this paper is determine the pair $(\lambda,\kappa)$ and the conditions under which a desirable control policy is induced, that is determining the transaction cost that leads to the agent finding it optimal to exercise a control that maximises the Principal's objective (\ref{franchisERproffunction}).\
+We study the effect of the fixed cost parameters $(\lambda,\kappa)$ associated to the agent's control costs on the agent's consumption pattern.
+A central aim of this analysis is determine a pair $\mathfrak{c}^\star:=(\kappa^\star,\lambda^\star)$ that maximises the Principal's objective and the conditions under which a desirable agent control policy is induced --- that is, determining the transaction cost that leads to the agent finding it optimal to exercise a control that maximises the Principal's payoff (\ref{franchisERproffunction_ch_5}).